 Open Online Course: AI and Professions

 Welcome to join our open online course, where we problematize and discuss the challenges of using AI in different professions, in particular medicine, education, journalism, and law.
-We start in September, but you can join whenever you want during autumn 2021.
+We start in September, but you can join whenever you want until March 2022.
 The course is open for everyone and has no specific entry requirements, although you probably need to know the basics of programming.

 Software, machine learning and artificial intelligence have changed our lives in the last two decades.
 Everything from the fundamental infrastructure to advanced applications use computers and software.
 Artificial intelligence and machine learning take advantages of the prevalence of software and data, providing us with new possibilities.